Bellevue Literary Review

-Bellevue Literary Review (BLR) is an independent literary journal that publishes fiction, nonfiction and poetry about the human body, illness, health and healing.
-It was founded in 2000 in Bellevue Hospital and was published by the Division of Medical Humanities at NYU School of Medicine.
-BLR became an independent journal in 2020 and received a prestigious Whiting Award.
-It is considered the preeminent journal in its field.
-Danielle Ofri is the editor-in-chief and co-founder of BLR.
-The managing editor is Stacy Bodziak.
+Bellevue Literary Review is an independent literary magazine that publishes fiction, nonfiction and poetry about the human body, illness, health and healing.
+It was co-founded in 2000 by Danielle Ofri (Bellevue Hospital) who still serves as editor-in-chief, and Martin Blaser (NYU School of Medicine).
+The magazine became independent in 2020 and received a prestigious Whiting Award the following year.
+It has been called "one of the premiere literary journals founded in the medical field."

-Selections from the BLR have been reprinted in the Pushcart Prize anthology, and have appeared on the notable lists of The Best American Essays, Best American Travel Writing, and The Best American Nonrequired Reading.
+Selections from the magazine have been reprinted in the Pushcart Prize anthology, and have appeared on the notable lists of The Best American Essays, Best American Travel Writing, and The Best American Nonrequired Reading.

-BLR hosts an annual writing competition every spring, and published a special theme issue every fall.
-BLR produces both in-person and online events.
+The magazine hosts an annual writing competition every spring, publishes a special theme issue every fall, and produces both in-person and online events.
 It also offers free study guides and reading group guides on its website.

-The imprint Bellevue Literary Press was founded in 2007.
-It was funded through donations by BLR nonfiction editor Jerome Lowenstein.
+The imprint Bellevue Literary Press was founded in 2007 through donations by nonfiction editor Jerome Lowenstein.